 Even as a budding discipline, sales enablement has evolved quite a bit in just the past few years.
 Keeping up with that change – and ensuring your strategy is geared toward long-term success – is no easy feat.

-That’s where research-driven stats are great at putting all the moving parts in context.
+That’s where research-driven statistics are great at putting all the moving parts in context.
 During a recent webinar hosted by Vantage Point Performance, Bob Kelly, chairman of the Sales Management Association (SMA), highlighted his organization’s key research findings, including several trends that sales enablement leaders should keep on their radar.

 The Stat: Firms that were “laggards” in adopting sales technology saw their sales goal achievement drop 12% from last year.